zolrath/wemux/README.md

   Use `wemux stop` to kill the wemux session and remove the /tmp/wemux-host socket.
 #### wemux kick *username*
-  Use `wemux kick <username>` to kick an SSH user from ther server and remove their wemux pair sessions.
+  Use `wemux kick <username>` to kick an SSH user from the server and remove their wemux pair sessions.
 #### wemux config
   Use `wemux config` to open `/etc/wemux.conf` in your $EDITOR.